 Background

 The River Street Reconstruction project will rebuild River Street from Memorial Drive to Massachusetts Avenue.
-Earlier in 2022, we finished designs for this project and selected P. Gioiso & Sons as the general contractor for rebuilding the street, plazas, and utilities.
+In 2022, we finished designs for this project and selected P. Gioiso & Sons to be the general contractor for rebuilding the street, plazas, and utilities.
 This project created a new design for:

 Goals

-The City's goals for the redesign of River Street included:
+The City's goals for the redesign of River Street were to:

 Process